Back from Eternity: Production

 In 1951, RKO producer Sam Wiesenthal hired D. M. Marshman to write a new version of Five Came Back.
-Marshman was reportedly going to incorporate a recent incident in Rio de Janeiro where a cable car broke down and left people marooned up in the air.
+Marshman was reportedly going to incorporate a recent incident in Rio de Janeiro where a cable car broke down and left people marooned in the air.

 John Farrow agreed to direct a remake as part of a three-picture deal with RKO.